How to apply for a Skilled Worker sponsor licence

 UKVI will refuse a licence application if they are not satisfied you can fulfil your obligations.
 If you already have a licence, consequences of non-compliance can range anywhere from temporary suspension to the downgrading of an organisation’s Skilled Worker sponsor licence, or even revoking the licence entirely (along with any currently sponsored visas), leading to a 12-month cooling period which prevents reapplications.

-Any firms found to have been employing workers who did not have the right to work in the UK could be liable for civil penalties of up to £20,000 per illegal worker.
-The fine for repeated breaches is set to increase from £20,000 to up to £60,000 in 2024.
+Any firms found to have been employing workers who did not have the right to work in the UK could be liable for civil penalties of up to £60,000 per illegal worker.
 Employers found to be illegally employing people also face potential revocation of their sponsor licence and not being able to re-apply for up to five years if issued with more than one civil penalty.

 Knowingly employing an illegal worker (or having reasonable cause to believe they did not have the right to work) may result in criminal prosecution and up to five years of prison and / or an unlimited fine.